-The WSCC pays compensation to a worker who suffers a Partial Impairment (PI) based on 90% of the Worker's Net Monthly Remuneration multiplied by the percentage of their impairment.
-The WSCC determines this percentage using the American Medical Association Guide to the Evaluation of Permanent Impairment (AMA).
-This is called the Basic Pension Benefit.
+The WSCC pays a Basic Pension Benefit to a worker who suffers a Partial Impairment (PI) based on 90% of the Worker's Net Monthly Remuneration multiplied by their PMI Rating.
+The WSCC determines and assigns the worker's PMI Rating using the American Medical Association Guide to the Evaluation of Permanent Impairment (AMA).